 Do Indeterminate Tomatoes Need to be Pruned?

 Indeterminate tomatoes do not need to be pruned.
-However, pruning them will keep them at a reasonable height, especially if they outgrow their supports (stakes or cages).
+However, pruning them will keep them at a reasonable height, especially if they get too tall and outgrow their supports (stakes or cages).

 Also, remember that pruning the low-hanging branches will help to control disease caused by water that splashes up from the soil.